erajasekar/lmes-feedback/PITCHME.md

 * Creating curiosity in students to learn.
 * Get practical understanding of knowledge.

-This will help students to perform good in their Job as employee.
-But if we want to create entrepreneurs who can create products or scientists who invent stuff, we also need to teach them to connect dots.
+---

+### To create entrepreneurs and scientists

+we also need to teach - How to connect dots?
+How to think?

+---

 ### Few ideas for LMES